utilitywarehouse/system-alerts/common/stock/README.md

 to consume.

 ## Usage
+Stock alerts are already setup and "firing" for all teams, and they only need to be consumed by teams, if they choose to.

 To consume the stock alerts, add a new route on alertmanager filtering your namespaces and pointing to your receiver.
 The `matchers` clause follows the usual prometheus syntax.